On linearly ordered sets of chain components: Linearly ordered structures in -posets of continuous systems

 \begin{cor} Let $X$ be a compact metric space and $f:X\rightarrow X$ be a continuous map.
 Then there is no subsystem $(Y,f|_Y)$ such that the poset $(\mathfrak{C}(Y,f),\preceq)$ is linearly and densely ordered. \end{cor}

 Theorem \ref{main} is perhaps a bit subtler than it may look at first sight.
-Notice, in particular, that it does \emph{not} prevent the existence of a densely and totally ordered $\mathcal{C}$-poset.
+Notice, in particular, that it does \emph{not} prevent the existence of a densely and totally ordered subset of the $\mathcal{C}$-poset, and thus it does not prove that the chain components poset is scattered.
 To show the point, consider the following example.